ItunuoluwaTheDataAnalyst/SkilHarvest_Assignment2/README.md

 ## Data Source
 ---
-The primary source used in this EDA is SkilHarvest_Stationary_Supply.csv.
-The data was provided by the SkilHarvest company.
 The data source for this project is a Google Sheet list containing the information of all students enrolled in the SkillHarvest Data Analysis Training Class for Cohort 2.

-This Excel file serves as the primary dataset for conducting data analysis and exploration.
+The data can be found here [https://docs.google.com/spreadsheets/d/1j683Iej1rexP0ZklCt4CQSEjTZpUGAfhIirowQNtk80/edit#gid=120058417]

 ## Tools Used
 ---